Business Impact NW Staff

 Janel Nonhoff

-Janel Nonhoff is the Incubator Kitchen Manager at 21 Acres, for Business Impact NW.
-She has worked in the Seattle culinary industry and has managed both large and small, scale operations.
-She is committed to building great relationships, positive work cultures, and teaching people in our community how to be successful in kitchens.
+Janel Nonhoff is the Business Impact NW Incubator Kitchen Manager at 21 Acres Center in Woodinville, WA.
+She has worked in the Seattle culinary industry and has managed both large and small, scale Food and Beverage operations.
+She is committed to building great relationships, positive work cultures, and teaching people in our community how to be successful processors in commercial kitchen settings.

-As a chef, Janel’s passion has always been direct access to the small, local, family owned and operated farms, and producers of amazing foods this great region in the Northwest has to offer.
-The connection to the mission statement, vision and values of BIN resonates with Janel, especially integrity, community, inclusivity, celebration and equal opportunity to succeed.
-Janel is completing her Bachelor of Arts degree in Social Services from Washington State University in December 2022.
+As a chef, one of the most exciting parts of the job is having direct access to the small, local, family owned and operated farms, and producers of amazing foods the wonderful Northwest has to offer.
+It doesn’t get any better than that!
+Janel has a Bachelor of Arts degree in Social Sciences from Washington State University.

 Loan Readiness Center